-We are pleased to report that a large number of clubs met the "Every Rotarian, Every Year" contribution level of \$100 per member in the last Rotary year.
+We are pleased to report that many clubs continue to meet the "Every Rotarian, Every Year" contribution level of \$100 per member in the last Rotary year.
 This is important for Rotary, important for the work we do, and qualifies a record number of clubs to receive district grants.

 In the June 2021 "Rotarian," Rotary Foundation Trustee Chair K. R. Ravindra discussed some of the challenges facing The Rotary Foundation and makes the point that as the demand for global grants grow, funding policies need to be adjusted in a prudent effort to balance demand with resources, so that more districts can participate.
-We have to do the same thing with our district grants.
+We must do the same thing with our district grants.

-We have about the same funding for grants this year than last year.
-Our goal is the same as Trustee Ravindra's: To adjust funding policies in a prudent effort to balance demand with resources so that all qualified clubs can participate.
-To meet this demand, we are making these changes:
+Our goal for the 25/26 Rotary year is the same as Trustee Ravindra's: To adjust funding policies in a prudent effort to balance demand with resources so that all qualified clubs can participate.
+To meet this demand, the following applies:

 - 1. The reimbursement rate will be up to a flat 50%.
-This may be adjusted in accordance with demand - 2.
+This may be adjusted in accordance with demand. - 2.
 The maximum project size that we will participate in is \$10,000.
-Projects can be as large as a club can fund, but the district grant program will only recognize the first\$10,000 and apply the 50% reimbursement rate up to that figure.
-In short, unless otherwise advised, the maximum reimbursement we will be allowing is \$5,000.
+Projects can be as large as a club can fund, but the district grant program will recognize the first \$10,000 and apply the 50% reimbursement rate up to that figure.
+In short, unless otherwise advised, the maximum reimbursement we will be making is \$5,000.
 Again, this may be adjusted in accordance with demand. - 3.
 Clubs will be limited to participating in a single project using district grant funding.
 A club can undertake a project on its own or partner with another (or more than one) qualified club and apply for a joint district grant.
-When clubs take on projects jointly, they can combine their district grants towards a single project, i.e. two clubs in a joint project would be eligible for \$10,000 in district grants, three clubs \$15,000. - 4.
-Training and certification will be given at various times throughout the district.
-A member of the club must complete the training and sign the Memorandum of Understanding (MOU) each year to be eligiable for grants through The Rotary Foundation.
+When clubs take on projects jointly, they can combine their district grants towards a single project, i.e. two clubs in a joint project would be eligible for \$10,000 in district grants, three clubs \$15,000. - Training and certification will be given at various times throughout the district.
+A member of the club must complete the training and sign the Memorandum of Understanding (MOU) each year to be eligible for grants through The Rotary Foundation.
 These files and certifications will be kept on file with the District 7305 District Grants Committee